rust-lang/rust/active/0000-remove-crate-id.md

 unknown due to the `<hash>` component.
 One must query `rustc` itself to determine the name of the library output.

-Under this new scheme, the new filenames would be:
+Under this new scheme, the new output filenames by the compiler would be:

 ```
 lib<name>.rlib